This information is based on the agreement between the EU and the UK.

 Consider looking for suppliers within the European Union (EU) if the product or service is essential to your own business.

 If your suppliers do not deliver properly, you may need additional legal protection.
 The EU regulations on applicable law, jurisdiction, or enforcement of a judgment no longer apply to the UK.
 Consult with your legal adviser on how to deal with this contractually.

 Do you purchase a product that is certified (usually provided with a CE mark) by a UK notified body?
 This certificate is no longer valid within the EU.
 For more information, see Step 3 of this step-by-step plan (in Dutch).

-Brexit will affect exports to countries outside the EU (such as Canada, South Korea, Japan, etc.) when you use lower import duties on the basis of a trade agreement.
-If a large proportion of the components of the product comes from the UK, you will no longer have preferential access to this market.
+Brexit affects exports to countries outside the EU (such as Canada, South Korea, Japan, etc.) when you use lower import duties on the basis of a trade agreement.
+If a large proportion of the components of the product comes from the UK, you no longer have preferential access to this market.
 As an exporter, you must demonstrate that your product has EU origin when you sell it.
 More information can be found at Customs.
-Also read the information on preferential origin and export (in Dutch).
+Also read the information on preferential origin and export.

 Product import taxes may be higher, due to the changing EU origin situation.
 This may affect the number of orders you receive.
 When selling, you as an exporter must be able to prove the EU origin of your product.
-Read the information on preferential origin (in Dutch).
+Read the information on preferential origin.

 Include in your analysis whether it becomes more difficult to enforce your rights if your products are not delivered properly.
 As a result of Brexit, EU regulations on applicable law, jurisdiction or enforcement of a judgment no longer apply to the UK.
 This is especially important if you are dealing with unpaid bills.
 Consult with a legal advisor on how to deal with this contractually.